MichelD21/Simple-NoC-based-System/README.md

     1. Open your choice Synthesis tool and create a new project suitable for the FPGA you are using;
     2. Add all the VHDL files contained in the "src" folder and it's subfolders.
 Add the "bram_pam_256x256.txt" (bitmap) file in the src/VGA/ folder. (arquivo de imagem no mesmo dir do vhdl da memoria)
     3. Adjust the user constraints file (.ucf) to the FPGA you are using.
+The attached ucf file is already set for the Digilent Nexys 3 board;
     4. Execute the synthesis and design implementation steps (warnings are expected);

     Notes: